Also he remembered the phone conversation the doctor had with the neurologist, after the CT scan.

 The oftalmologist suspected: inflamed optical nerve, or Optic Neuritis, and prescribed the 3 days of 1 g prednisolone per day, intravenously.
 That is a wellknown treatment, to preserve the optical nerve prior to treating the cause.

-After the CT scan the "efermedad actual" is: Papiledema, which has a different course of treatment.
+After the CT scan the "efermedad actual" is: Papiledema, swelling of the optical disc (very typical for an engineer to have, an optic disc), which has a different course of treatment.

 Let's ask dr. Google AI, I guess that is dr. Google Ad Interim?
 Must be him (or her):